LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 the Book class include any comments about help in *all* of the classes.

 Create methods one at a time, and test them.
 Complete :file:`book.cs` first, preferably testing along the way.
+(You can write an initial version of the testing program, so it does not depend on BookList.)
 Then add methods to :file:`book_list.cs`, and concurrently add and run tests in :file:`test_book_list.cs`.
-Though you are only required to have a class to test the final result, you are strongly encouraged to flesh out :file:`test_book.cs`, so it does not depend on BookList.
-Then when you get to BookList you can have more confidence that any problems you have are from the latest part you wrote, not parts written earlier in the class Book.
+Testing the Book class first means that when you get to BookList you can have more confidence that any problems you have are from the latest part you wrote, not parts written earlier in the class Book.